isaacnmm/pestpolicy-hugo2XX/content/posts/how-big-are-bed-bugs/index.md

 ##  How Big Are Bed Bug Eggs?

 Once the small bed bugs feed on a pet or human blood, they'll get plumb about double their original size.
-Further, [Bed bug eggs](https://pestpolicy.com/bed-bug-eggs/) are even smaller - and off-white in color.
-Female [bed bugs will lay](https://pestpolicy.com/how-to-kill-bed-bug-eggs/) roughly 500 - 600 eggs for their whole life-time.
+Further, [Bed bug eggs](https://pestpolicy.com/bed-bug-eggs/)are even smaller - and off-white in color.
+Female [bed bugs will lay](https://pestpolicy.com/how-to-kill-bed-bug-eggs/)roughly 500 - 600 eggs for their whole life-time.
 The eggs are white and equally tiny, looking like a salt grain or pinhead on physical appearance.

 But the eggs will also be wet - covered by some sticky substance making them get stuck on different objects.
 However, within a week, the eggs will have a "dark eye" on their surface.
 Bed bug eggs have a tough surface that'll withstand and survive most insecticides - the reason why you must use steamers (with temperatures over 120 degrees) -, and thus, over 90% of the eggs will hatch successfully.